 /home/jdoe/config/ you can specify this command:

-core.ssl_config option in the DC/OS configuration file.
-For example, to set the path to SSL certificates:
+dcos config set core.ssl_verify option in the DC/OS configuration file.
+For example, to indicate that you want to set the path to SSL certificates:

 --log-level command-line option.
 The severity levels are: